lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 Just after creating the group `G`, GAP only knows a few basic attributes of `G`, not even its size.
 Computing the number of conjugacy classes involves computing a few informations about `G`.
-For example the conjugacy classes of `G` as well as its derived subgrooup are known:
+For example the conjugacy classes of `G` as well as its derived subgroup are known:

 ~~~
 gap> ConjugacyClasses(G);